VeckoTheGecko/pythia-foundations-xarray/README.md

 # Xarray Pythia Foundations

-On 19 Feb 2026 the notebook at Pythia Foundations was broken with the message:
+On 19 Feb 2026 the ["Computations and Masks with Xarray" notebook](https://foundations.projectpythia.org/core/xarray/computation-masking/) in [Pythia Foundations](https://foundations.projectpythia.org/) was broken with the message:

 ```
 ModuleNotFoundError: No module named 'pkg_resources'